dymensionxyz/rollapp-wasm/x/cron/spec/02_state.md

 The following state transitions are possible:

 - Register the contract for cronjob
-- DeRegister the contract from cronjob
+- Deregister the contract from cronjob